DataDog/documentation/content/en/tracing/configure_data_security/_index.md

 {{% /tabs %}}

-If you have enabled the Application Security Management product, the tracing libraries collect HTTP request data to help you understand why the request was flagged as suspicious.
-You can read more about [data privacy][13] in the Application Security Management product.
+If you use Datadog Application Security Management (ASM), the tracing libraries collect HTTP request data to help you understand the nature of a suspicious request.
+Datadog ASM will automatically redact certain data and allows users to configure their own detection rules.
+You can learn more about these defaults and configuration options in the Datadog ASM [data privacy][13] documentation.

 ## Agent